Skip to main content

 Most broken focus blocks start with unclear expectations.
 Put boundaries where clients already look, and only promise what you can actually maintain.

-Use the wording above as a starting point, then fill in the brackets before you send it.
+Use the wording above as a starting point, then adapt the fields before you send it.

 Rituals make focused sessions repeatable and reduce context switching between them.